carpentries/workshop-template/index.md

 Show the workshop's schedule.

-Small changes to the schedule can be done by modifying the `schedule.html` found in the `_includes` folder for your workshop type (`swc`, `lc`, or `dc`).
+Small changes to the schedule can be made by modifying the `schedule.html` found in the `_includes` folder for your workshop type (`swc`, `lc`, or `dc`).
 Edit the items and times in the table to match your plans.
 You may also want to